typst/codex/CONTRIBUTING.md

 # Contributing Guidelines
 Contributions are welcome!
 This document provides some resources and guidelines to help with the process.

+Symbol definitions are in `src/modules/`; The syntax should be mostly self-evident.
+If you need help with a contribution, you can ask us [on Discord](https://discord.com/channels/1054443721975922748/1277628305142452306).

 ## Proposals
 Proposals used to be written in the [Proposals document](https://typst.app/project/riXtMSim5zLCo7DWngIFbT), although it is now preferred to have a GitHub issue for each one.